Leica Q Typ 116 vs TL2

 |17.||Sony HX400V||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.
+Further information on the features and operation of the Q Typ 116 and TL2 can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Leica TL2 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica Q Typ 116 and the Leica TL2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.